 I also left out a few scenes.
 Danger Signal from 1945 seems to have the exact same pan from the Hollywoodland Sign to downtown as does Hollywood Canteen from a year earlier, so I only used the latter.
-A shot from Yes Man I thought was too far away (filmed from the Griffith Observatory), too brief and too out of focus.
-The same goes for Nocture and 1927’s Fast and Furious really (both not helped by a subpar copy), but since those movies show the real Hollywoodland Sign – quite rare – I did put it in the edit.
+A shot from Yes Man I thought was too far away (filmed from the Griffith Observatory).
+Shots from Nocture and 1927’s Fast and Furious are brief and out of focus (both not helped by a subpar copy), but since those movies show the real Hollywoodland Sign – quite rare – I did put them in the edit.

 Sometimes I’d expect the sign in a movie, but it didn’t.
 Jimmy Hollywood, Hollywoodland, or L.A.
 Confidential for instance.
 The sign – or rather, illustrated depictions of it – do appear very briefly in L.A.
-Confidential and La La Land as well, but I decided to leave these out.
+Confidential and La La Land, but I decided to leave these out.

 The sign can be seen prominently on posters for Once Upon a Time in Hollywood but it is not in the film.
 It is also absent from She Said, even though it can be seen in the trailer.
 It’s not an uncommon practice for trailers to have shots that ultimately end up on the cutting room floor of the released film.

 So, is this a comprehensive montage?
 Is this the final version?
 No doubt it isn’t!
 New clips will most definitely pop-up; probably when I’ve uploaded what I think is the final version.
 Trust me: that has happened before…